-Tactical Risk Group was established in 2013 by a former member of 1st.
-Special Commando Regiment 4101 Lubliniec, whose experience stretches beyond military service, with years of work in the private sector providing security and close protection services.
+Tactical Risk Group was established in 2013 by a former member of the 1st Special Commando Regiment 4101 Lubliniec, whose experience stretches beyond his military service, with years of work in the private sector providing security and close protection services.

-After leaving military service, he left to Great Britain, where he worked in the security sector for five years as a VIP security agent.
-After returning to the country, he worked as a tactical training instructor at one of the leading security companies in Poland.
-As a security professional , he honed his skills and gained experience in training centres abroad.
+After leaving the military, he left for Great Britain, where he worked in the security sector for five years as a VIP security agent.
+After returning, he worked as a tactical training instructor at one of the leading security companies in Poland.
+As a security professional, he honed his skills and gained experience in training centres abroad.
 He underwent training in the USA, ISRAEL, UKRAINE, and completed training at the well-known Spetsnaz Center ” Vityaz ” in Russia.
-In 2013, he founded his company Tactical Risk Group in the same year he started working as a maritime security operative, after eight months he was nominated to Team Leader position and worked as a martime security TL until 2016.
-Since then he has been running his company full-time.
+In 2013, he started his company, Tactical Risk Group, while in the same year starting work as a maritime security operative.
+After just eight months he was promoted to Team Leader and worked in this capacity until 2016.
+Since then he has dedicated his full attention to running the company.

-Łukasz SIKORA “SIKOR” – A knight of the Order of the Military Cross- currently the highest military decoration in Polish Armed Forces.
-He is a former operator of the Military Commando Unit from Lubliniec, where He spent almost 17 years.
+A Knight of the Order of the Military Cross – currently the highest military decoration in Polish Armed Forces.
+He is a former operator of the Military Commando Unit from Lubliniec, where he spent almost 17 years.
 He is the second soldier in the history of Polish Special Forces who completed an advanced training of special forces medics “Special Operations Combat Medic” in the U.S. Army John F. Kennedy Special Warfare Center and School, JSOMTC, Fort Bragg, USA.

-For 10 years He had been an honorary member of the Chapter of the Order of the Military Cross.
-Moreover He is the winner of „Mace”, a prestigious award of the “Polska Zbrojna” which I received for my activities related to the development of battlefield medicine not only in Poland but also in the world.
-As a SOF operator He took place in multiple military operations and exercises all over the World.
+For 10 years he had been an honorary member of the Chapter of the Order of the Military Cross.
+Moreover he is a winner of the „Mace”, a prestigious award of the “Polska Zbrojna” Journal which he received for his activities related to the development of battlefield medicine not only in Poland but also in the world.
+As a SOF operator he took part in multiple military operations and exercises all over the World.

 Łukasz Sikora „Sikor”

-Przemysław Stępień – former operator of the Independent Anti-Terrorism Police Unit..
-He began his adventure with the police at the Gwardia Wrocław sports club, where in 1998 he began training, and achieved further sports successes and gained increasingly higher skills until 1dan .
+Former Operator of the Independent Anti-Terrorism Police Unit.
+He began his adventure with the police at the Gwardia Wrocław sports club, where in 1998 he began training, and achieved further sports successes and gained increasingly higher skills until First Dan.

-In 1996, after passing the selection Przemysław Stępień – joined the Independent Counter-Terrorism Police Unit where he started working as an operator in the SPAP Wrocław team, where he raised his professional qualifications.
-After several years of service on the first line, Przemek became an instructor in this formation, where he began to transfer his knowledge to other officers.
+In 1996, after passing the selection he joined the Independent Counter-Terrorism Police Unit where he started working as an operator in the SPAP Wrocław team, where he raised his professional qualifications.
+After several years of service on the first line, Przemek became an instructor in this branch, where he began to transfer his knowledge to other officers.